toomuchvoltage/shadertoy-utils/readme.md

 # Shadertoy Utils!

-These utilities can turn images, sounds and text into packed various buffers for consumption in GLSL... along with the code necessary to reproduce them in Shadertoy!
+These utilities can turn images, sounds and text into packed buffers for consumption in GLSL... along with the code necessary to reproduce them in Shadertoy!

 # Pre-requisites